raspberrypilearning/sleep-tracker/en/step_3.md

-### Dealing with different resting head positions
+### Different resting head positions

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

-At the moment, the micro:bit is recording a movement whenever the micro:bit is **not** level.
+At the moment, the micro:bit records a movement whenever the micro:bit is **not** level.

-For this project, the micro:bit will be placed under a pillow (it would be uncomfortable to wear it on your head!)
+For this project, the micro:bit will be placed under a pillow as it would be uncomfortable to wear it on your head!

 When you lie down, the weight of your head on your pillow will probably roll the micro:bit so that it is not completely level.